HomeAdvertisingCookieless Ads: Use First-Party Data Right

 Third-Party DataData aggregatorsVariable (often lower)Low (tracking-dependent)Diminishing rapidly

-Research from Salesforce Data Cloud research demonstrates that first-party data delivers significantly higher ROI than third-party alternatives, with campaigns based on first-party data showing conversion rates up to 3x higher than those using third-party data.
+Salesforce Data Cloud research shows that first-party data returns a much higher ROI than third-party alternatives.
+Campaigns built on first-party data show conversion rates up to 3x higher than those using third-party data.

 Myth: First-party data is limited in scale compared to third-party cookies.

-Reality: While individual first-party datasets may be smaller, their quality and relevance typically deliver higher conversion rates.
-Additionally, as Relay42, strategies like data clean rooms and privacy-compliant data collaborations are enabling brands to achieve scale without sacrificing privacy.
+Reality: Individual first-party datasets may be smaller, but their quality and relevance usually produce higher conversion rates.
+According to Relay42, methods like data clean rooms and privacy-compliant data collaborations also let brands reach scale without giving up privacy.

 • GDPR (EU): Requires explicit consent for data collection